-Some people report success after using kratom to manage alcohol addiction, but this should be approached with caution.
-Kratom can help with side effects like anxiety or insomnia, but if used incorrectly, could make the situation worse.
+Some people report success after using kratom to manage alcohol addiction, but this should be approached cautiously.
+Kratom can help with side effects like anxiety or insomnia, but if used incorrectly, it could make the situation worse.

 It’s better to keep these substances separate and seek other ways to alleviate the side effects of alcohol addiction, withdrawal, or hangover rather than kratom.